Platireum/Platireum-Network/Whitepaper.md

 Transaction validation ensures that inputs refer to existing UTXOs, signatures are valid, the spender's public key matches the UTXO's owner, and the total output amount does not exceed the total input amount.

 ### 3.4.
-DAG Structure (TransactionDAG)
+TransactionDAG (TransactionDAG)
-The TransactionDAG class manages the "tangle" of all transactions.
+The TransactionDAG class manages the "tangle" of all transactions, including regular value transfers and AI computation proofs.
+It is tightly integrated with the FinalityChain to ensure proper transaction confirmation.

-- **Transaction Storage**: Stores all confirmed transactions and maintains their parent-child relationships.
+- **Transaction Storage**: Stores all unconfirmed transactions and maintains their parent-child relationships.
+Once transactions are included in a Finality Chain block, they are considered confirmed.
+- **Parent Validation**: New transactions must reference existing parent transactions, which can reside either in the TransactionDAG or already be confirmed in the FinalityChain.
 - **Tip Selection**: Provides a mechanism to select a set of "tips" (transactions with no unconfirmed children) that new transactions should reference.
 This selection is weighted towards newer transactions to encourage network growth and confirmation.
-- **UTXO Set Management**: Maintains the global `utxoSet`, an unordered_map of all currently unspent transaction outputs.
-This set is dynamically updated when new transactions are added: consumed UTXOs are removed, and newly created UTXOs are added.
+- **Merkle Root Calculation**: Computes the Merkle root of a set of transactions, which is then included in Finality Chain blocks to cryptographically link the DAG state.
 - **Concurrency Control**: A `std::mutex` (`txMutex`) is used to ensure thread-safe access to the transaction data structures.

 ### 3.5.
-Blockchain Component (FinalityChain)
+Finality Chain (FinalityChain)
 The FinalityChain serves as the secure, linear backbone of the system, providing periodic finality to the transactions within the DAG.
+It interacts directly with the `ValidatorManager` to select block proposers and with the `TransactionDAG` to confirm transactions.

 #### Block Structure:
 Each block contains:
 - `blockNumber`: Its position in the chain.
 - `blockHash`: Its unique identifier (SHA-256 hash of its contents).
 - `previousHash`: The hash of the preceding block, linking the chain.
+- `dagMerkleRoot`: The Merkle root of the transactions from the DAG included in this block, ensuring cryptographic linkage.
 - `transactions`: A list of transaction IDs (hashes) from the DAG that are being checkpointed.
 - `validator`: The public key of the validator who created the block.
 - `timestamp`: The time of block creation.

 #### Block Creation:
-New blocks are created at regular intervals by selected validators, bundling a collection of the latest "tips" from the DAG into a secure, immutable record.
+New blocks are created at regular intervals by validators selected through the PoC mechanism, bundling a collection of the latest "tips" from the DAG into a secure, immutable record.
+These blocks confirm the transactions and update the global UTXO set.

 #### Chain Integrity:
 The `previousHash` field ensures the integrity and immutability of the blockchain.